top of page

 Full Compatible Device List

-You will need at 2 or more communicator devices, which can be any combination of T-Deck, T-Deck Plus, or Pager.
+Get 2 or more communicators, which can be any combination of T-Deck, T-Deck Plus, or Pager.

 T-Deck Plus is available on Amazon, AliExpress, or Rokland for ~$90.
 Pager is available on Rokland.